 As with anything, value is determined by what people are willing to pay and the principles of supply and demand.
 With art, the market value of a piece generally increases over time and remains fairly steady.
-It is important for artists and galleries to respect this and to keep a consistent market value when pricing work (this applies to the primary art market, the initial purchase of an artwork).
+It is important for artists and galleries to respect this and to keep a consistent market value when pricing work.

 When you are looking at artwork with extremely high pricing, it is likely due to the artist being well renowned and the artwork being in high demand.
-Also, artwork from artists who are no longer living can be in scarce supply and as that supply is also not being replenished, the value increases dramatically (this often applies to artwork in the secondary art market, where almost all record-breaking sales take place).
-That's the basics of it in a nutshell, but the art world is pretty complex and it collectively decides that certain types of art are more valuable than others.
+Also, artwork from artists who are no longer living can be in scarce supply and as that supply is also not being replenished, the value increases dramatically.
+That's the basics of it, but the art world is pretty complex and it collectively decides that certain types of art are more valuable than others.
 Current art trends often recognize and put more value on contemporary artists for reasons such as; being innovative, showing talent, being charismatic and being socially well-connected.

 TWO DIFFERENT TYPES OF ART INVESTORS